elf4j/elf4j-api/README.md

 ### Log level

-If the API user does not set the log level by using the fluent-style Logger#at[Level] methods, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.
+If the API user requests a `Logger` instance and does not set the log level by using a Logger#at[Level] call, then the actual logging behavior is undefined when Logger#log is called.
+The SPI provider may opt to supply a default level.

 ## Use it...